mimblewimble/grin-rfcs/text/0000-general-fund.md

    * Fixed-term development or project-management contracts
    * Infrastructure and other incidental costs
    * Security audit costs
    * Costs incurred for any legal matters that may arise for either the project or individual contributors arising directly from their work in good faith on the Grin project
 * Running budgets for Grin teams (with funds spent at their own discretion)
 * Technological research in areas that may be relevant to Grin in the future
 * Cryptographic research related to Grin or Mimblewimble in general
+* Fully open-sourced community-based projects that enhance the Grin ecosystem
 * Supporting non-profit, community-driven and inclusive promotional efforts for the Grin Project (e.g. Grincon)
 * Charitable donations toward important causes relevant to the Grin or cryptocurrency communities as a whole